ANALYSIS-G7 Russian oil price cap evolves from revenue squeeze to market anchor

 The price cap is "an unhappy compromise that will do very little to cut Russia's oil revenue" from current levels, said Ben Cahill, an energy security expert at the Center for Strategic and International Studies in Washington.

-"I really think that the U.S. Treasury's main objective was to defuse the EU embargo," on Russia's oil exports, Cahill said.
+"I really think that the U.S. Treasury's main objective was to defuse the EU shipping, insurance and services bans that are part of the sanctions on Russian oil exports," Cahill said.

 Russia's Urals blend crude for delivery to Europe URL-NWE-EURL-E was quoted at an average price $55.97 on Tuesday, below the cap and down from $61.35 on Sunday.